IntangibleMatter/IntCut/addons/IntCut/writing_cutscenes.md

     The pause is 0.1 seconds long, so if you had a dialogue line which was written as `"Oh...||| I see."`, there would be a 0.3 second pause after the elipsis.
+- `` ` ``
+	- the backtick character (`` ` ``) is used to separate a single message into multiple messages.
+Primarily aimed at translations, but could make writing longwinded monologues that don't get interrupted a bit easier.
+- `^`
+	- The caret character (`^`) is used to indicate that a message should be interrupted at this point.
+Can be used for autoadvancing dialogue, or allowing a character to be interrupted.

 #### Variables